 Available with Workflow Manager license.

-Workflow Manager helps address many business challenges that arise in GIS as well as non-GIS environments.
+Workflow Manager (Classic) helps address many business challenges that arise in GIS as well as non-GIS environments.
 The following are some of the biggest challenges for businesses:

 - Inconsistent workflows being followed for a common process

 - Little to no information about who performed the work and when it was completed

 - No easy way to monitor the status and progress of work being performed